varun1414/PrisonManagement/README.md

 # Quasar App

-> A prison management database created to keep record of the prisoner details as well as the details of visitors scheduled to visit the prisoners.
+> A prison management database app to keep record/edit/add details of the prisoners as well as the details of visitors scheduled to visit the prisoners.

 The authority to access the prison data base is given only to the officers(admin).